 You are part of the way there already!

-If you're a private pilot who would like to transition to powered parachutes or just pick it up as an additional privilege, you're already in very good shape.
+If you're a private pilot who would like to transition to powered parachutes or just pick it up as an additional privilege at the sport pilot level, you're already in very good shape.
 The FAA recognizes the work you've already done to become a pilot and does not expect any given amount of time for you to train in powered parachutes before you are able to get your sport pilot endorsement.
 However, they are concerned that you do achieve the same standards that others do.
 That means some amount of training on the equipment you intend to fly.

 If you want to get an additional private pilot rating for powered parachutes, there will be a little more work involved.
-You will not need to take a knowledge test again, but you will have to get all of the dual training hours (including night and controlled airspace hours), just like someone starting out.
+You will not need to take a knowledge test again, but you will have to get all of the dual training hours (including night dual training hours), just like someone starting out.

 Part 103 — Ultralights